-Learn how to use the Instant Pot trivet with today’s handy post.
+Learn how to use the Instant Pot trivet with this handy guide-post.
 From making cakes to steaming vegetables to pot-in-pot cooking, we show you 7 different ways for how to utilize this accessory for cooking delicious food with a pressure cooker.

 When you first unbox your Instant Pot, you’ll find a few additional items that come with it.
 One of those key accessories is the trivet or the metal insert with collapsible sides.
 In the example of the Instant Pot, it is designed to keep ingredients out of the water.

 While pressure cooking, it is necessary to use 1-2 cups of water for every recipe (unless you are using the Saute function only).
 However, you don't always want it to mix with your food.
 Could you imagine a soggy cheesecake?
 Gross.